staslaw/Twitter/README.md

   2. Teacher - browses the news to teachers and introduces grades to classes that teach.
   - creates a series of grades and determines their weights and then adds grades to each student
   3. Student - browses the news to students and his grades.
-  - sees the class average and the weighted average of his grades of each subject
+  - sees the class average and the his weighted average of each subject

 The application uses:
   1. Spring boot libraries: validation, data-jpa, security, web.